swaminathanj/ml/lab/07_logregimpl.md

 16. **Note**: Visualization with matplotlib will not work for multi-dimensional data.
 You have to remove/comment out those statements and print only the parameters, cost, etc.
 17. Ensure you divide the data sets into training and testing.
 Compute and print the different classification metrics for each of the 3 data sets.

-## Try computing different classification metrics
+## Compute performance with different classification metrics
 18. Accuracy with 3 different thresholds (0.5, 0.25, 0.75).
-Record your observations.
+Record your observations for the 3 datasets.
 19. Precision with 3 different thresholds (0.5, 0.25, 0.75).
-Record your observations.
+Record your observations for the 3 datasets.
 20. Recall with 3 different thresholds (0.5, 0.25, 0.75).
-Record your observations.
+Record your observations for the 3 datasets.
 21. F1 score with 3 different thresholds (0.5, 0.25, 0.75).
-Record your observations.
+Record your observations for the 3 datasets.
 22. Confusion matrix with 3 different thresholds (0.5, 0.25, 0.75).
-Record your observations.
+Record your observations for the 3 datasets.
-23. ROC curve and AUC  with 3 different thresholds (0.5, 0.25, 0.75).
-Record your observations.
+23. AUC ROC curve with 3 different thresholds (0.5, 0.25, 0.75).
+Record your observations for the 3 datasets.

-## Play around with linear regression formula
-24. Run the linear regression implementation with same data.
-What line you get?
-25. What is the accuracy you get? with linear regression implementation?